holyjak/blog.jakubholy.net/content/pages/4--clojure.md

   - [Threading do's and don'ts](https://stuartsierra.com/2018/07/06/threading-with-style): use -\> and -\>\> only for navigation or transformation; prefer to keep the same type (but the last transf.) - break if necessary; avoid anonymous functions to change order type - likely doing too much already (if really necessary, use as-\> which is intended to be used exactly & only inside -\>).

+# Various

+## Calling Clojure from Java

+See this great [discussion of Java -> Clojure](https://groups.google.com/d/msg/clojure/aejqMwraPk8/v8IkDTxvAgAJ) interop(erability) (don't get confused by the title of it being in the opposite direction).
+From Alex Miller:

+> You have several options:
+>
+> 1) Use the Clojure Java API to invoke the Clojure runtime - here you're leveraging the Clojure runtime's Java impl core to call into Clojure ([Stu's example](https://github.com/stuarthalloway/clojure-from-java))
+> 2) Use protocols, records, and/or genclass to actually produce Java classes
+> 3) Define your interface as a set of Java interfaces.
+Implement this interface in Clojure.
+You will need a small amount of glue code to provide the API impl (some kind of a factory to give you the impl of the Java interface - either written in Java or using #1). ([example code](https://github.com/puredanger/clojure-from-java))
+>
+> #1 is straightforward but tedious - it's really only worthwhile if you have a small amount of this code and hide the use of it.
+> #2 has significant downsides - needing to compile everything, all methods are just > going to take/return Java Objects, no javadoc on apis,  etc.
+> #3 has advantages in all those areas.
+You write your Java interface where you can best write it ... in Java (with Javadoc, and Java interfaces, and all the niceties Java users want).
+IDEs can autocomplete on the Java interfaces.
+You don't have to AOT - factories can reify or load protocol instances as needed as they return objects.
+You can even reload internal vars with a connected REPL without restarting the app.

+Side-note on AOT:

+> [Didier:] When you go with Option #2, you do not have to AOT everything, but AOT is transitive.
+So as you AOT the gen class, all code it requires and all code they in turn require will also be AOT. [..]
+> [Alex Miller:] With AOT, you generally shouldn't ever exclude part of the AOT'ed code.
+Most problems with AOT'ed code stem from having AOT'ed code call into non-AOT'ed code, so anything "downstream" should also be AOT'ed.
+> [Sean Corfiled:] The approach I’ve taken around :gen-class has been to ensure that the namespace offering the Java class via :gen-class has no static dependencies at all – instead it requires/resolves any other namespaces/symbols it needs at run time.
+That way AOT creates the .class you need but doesn’t spread to anything else.
+This is even easier in Clojure 1.10 with the addition of `requiring-resolve`.

 # Resources

 ### Community